EmpiresCommunity/website/README.md

 The main page for [Empiresmod, a free indie RTS/FPS game](http://www.empiresmod.com/) - free open source software built with Hakyll.

-Note: The steps for building the website locally currently only work on Linux - you can still write and submit pull requests from Windows, it just means you cannot review changes, seeing them as they would appear online.
+Note: The steps for building the website locally currently only will work on Linux - you can still write and submit pull requests from Windows, it just means you cannot review changes, seeing them as they would appear online.

 # Clone this repository